Skip to main contentSkip to navigationSkip to footer

 Briefings

-The EU Emissions Trading System: trends and projections
+The EU Emissions Trading System in 2021: trends and projections

 The European Union’s energy system is decarbonising rapidly.
 In 2019, emissions from stationary installations covered by the EU Emissions Trading System (EU ETS) declined by 9.1 %.
 Further reductions are expected in 2020, partially because of the Covid-19 crisis.
 However, significant further cuts in emissions remain necessary to achieve climate neutrality by 2050.
 The auctioning of emission allowances can turn into a significant source of revenues to support climate investments.
 This briefing provides an overview of past and projected emission trends under the EU ETS.